heliance/lora_gw/README.md

         $ sudo apt-get upgrade
         $ sudo apt-get install git

-- Create new user for TTN and add it to sudoers
+- Create new user for GW service and add it to sudoers

-        $ sudo adduser ttn
+        $ sudo adduser mix
-        $ sudo adduser ttn sudo
+        $ sudo adduser mix sudo

-- To prevent the system asking root password regularly, add TTN user in sudoers file
+- To prevent the system asking root password regularly, add mix user in sudoers file

         $ sudo visudo

-Add the line `ttn ALL=(ALL) NOPASSWD: ALL`
+Add the line `mix ALL=(ALL) NOPASSWD: ALL`

 :warning: Beware this allows a connected console with the ttn user to issue any commands on your system, without any password control.
 This step is completely optional and remains your decision.

-- Logout and login as `ttn` and remove the default `pi` user
+- Logout and login as `mix` and remove the default `pi` user

         $ sudo userdel -rf pi